iterative/dvc.org/content/docs/studio/user-guide/model-registry/download-models.md

 ```

 Note that `.mlem/model/lightgbm-model` is the path where the model is registered
-using GTO, and not the actual path of the model file (in the remote storage).
+using GTO, and not the physical path of the model file (in the remote storage).